-- A. Non-Consensual Sexual Contact is defined as any intentional sexual touching, however slight, with any body part or object, by a man or a woman upon a man or a woman, without affirmative consent. - B. Non-Consensual Sexual Penetration is defined as any sexual penetration (including oral contact), however slight, with any body part or object with the genitals or anus of another person, without affirmative consent.
+- Non-Consensual Sexual Contact is defined as any intentional sexual touching, however slight, either directly or through clothing, with any body part or object without affirmative consent. - Non-Consensual Sexual Act is defined as penetration and/or oral contact, however slight, with any body part or object with the genitals or anus of another person, without affirmative consent.

-Sexual Exploitation occurs when a person takes non-consensual sexual advantage of another, and that behavior does not otherwise constitute another form of sexual misconduct.
-Examples of sexual exploitation include, but are not limited to, non-consensual video or audio-taping of sexual or other private activity, exceeding the boundaries of consent (e.g., permitting others to hide in a closet and observe consensual sexual activity, videotaping of a person using a bathroom), or engaging in consensual sexual activity with another person while knowingly infected with human immunodeficiency virus (HIV) or other sexually transmitted diseases (STD) and without informing the other person of such infection.
+Sexual Exploitation occurs when a person takes non-consensual sexual advantage of another, and that behavior does not otherwise constitute another form of Sexual Misconduct.
+Examples of sexual exploitation include, but are not limited to, non-consensual video or audio-recording of sexual or other private activity, exceeding the boundaries of consent (e.g., permitting others to hide in a closet and observe consensual sexual activity, or making consensual intimate video or audio recordings of another but then distributing the pictures to others without the person's consent or in a way that exceeds the bounds of consent), compelling another person to sexually touch themself or another person without consent of all parties to the touching, intentional sexual transmission of bodily fluids (including seminal fluid, vaginal fluid, blood, urine or feces) onto a clothed or unclothed individual without affirmative consent, or engaging in consensual sexual activity with another person while knowingly infected with human immunodeficiency virus (HIV) or other sexually transmitted diseases (STD) and without informing the other person of such infection.